grandma-collaboration/grandma-cookbook/doc2/10_Writing_GCN.md

 ## When to Release

-- A GCN should be released **after the first images are obtained and reduced**, especially if upper limits can be reported.
+- A GCN should be released **after the first images are obtained and reduced**, especially if a detection has been made or upper limits can be reported.
 - GCNs may summarize observations from a **single telescope** or **multiple telescopes** within the GRANDMA network.
 - GCN release timing may depend on the **Core Team’s guidance** or scientific significance of the event.